For 91 Days

-We’ve made the effort to convert our three-month blog about Savannah into an e-book.
-For 91 Days in Savannah contains all of our articles and a selection of nearly 150 of our best pictures.
-With a index sorted by category, links to the original blog posts, and cross-references spread throughout, the e-book is a perfect companion for a trip to Savannah… and you don’t need an internet connection to use it!
+We’ve converted our three-month blog about Savannah into an exclusive e-book.
+For 91 Days in Savannah contains all of our articles and 195 of our best pictures, in full-color.
+With categorical and alphabetical indexes, locations, links to the original blog posts, and cross-references spread throughout, the e-book is a perfect companion for a trip to Savannah… and you don’t need an internet connection to use it!

 Skidaway Island is one of Savannah’s larger coastal islands, found just past the Isle of Hope.
 Home to a state park popular with campers, it provides yet another great escape from the city.

 On MLK Boulevard near River Street, one of Savannah’s most historic houses has been converted into a museum called The Ships of the Sea.
 The 1819 Scarborough House was designed in the Greek Revival style by architectural wunderkind William Jay, who was responsible for many of the city’s best houses of that time period.

 One night, we decided to check out a Roller Derby match between Savannah’s own Derby Devils, and the Cape Fear Roller Girls.
 I had only been familiar with the sport from the 1980s program RollerGames (Saturday afternoons right after American Gladiator), and Jürgen had never seen it at all.